Berkeley-MDes/tdf-fa23-abigailxchen/README.md

 I played around with the Rhino sliders and adjusted the following parameters:

-🔺 width: 77mm
+🔺 phone width: 77mm

-🔺 length: 153 mm
+🔺 phone length: 153 mm

-🔺 depth: 22.6 mm (my phone is quite phat because it has a cardholder with several cards)
+🔺 phone depth: 22.6 mm (my phone is quite phat because it has a cardholder with several cards)

 🔺 material width: 3mm

+I chose acrylic as my material because I think it looks cool, and it was the only thick scrap material that I could find.

 ## The nasty bugs I encountered and how I fixed them! :bug: